What Does Subject To Building and Pest Inspection Mean

 It's there to help you make an informed decision

-In Queensland, having a contract of sale for a property subject to a building and pest inspection is common.
+In Queensland, having a contract of sale subject to a building and pest inspection is common.
 In fact, more often, it’s mandatory.
-This is to protect the buyer’s interests and ensure they are fully aware of the condition of the property prior to settlement.
+This is to protect the buyer’s interests and ensure you are fully aware of the condition of the property prior to purchase.

 After settlement, any issues with the property become the new owner’s responsibility.
-For this reason, you’ll want to know exactly what you’re purchasing.
+For this reason, you want to know exactly what you’re purchasing before you unintentionally inherit a home full of problems.

 The meaning of subject to building and pest inspection